vsmicrogenomics/BV-BRC-Genome-Downloader/README.md

 # BV-BRC-Genome-Downloader
+# Note: This script does not support viral genomes.
+Please refer to the script extract_bvbrc_viral_data.py in my repository for handling viral genomes.
 # Description
 BV-BRC-Genome-Downloader is a command-line utility designed to facilitate the bulk downloading of genomic data files from the Bacterial and Viral Bioinformatics Resource Center (BV-BRC).
 It supports various file types, including FASTA sequences, annotation files, and more.
 This tool is built to assist researchers and bioinformaticians in efficiently managing and retrieving genomic data for their projects.